-This summer was definitely hotter than usual, as predicted, yet a bit drier than predicted.
+This past summer was definitely hotter than usual, as predicted, yet a bit drier than predicted as well.
 My preference is slightly drier than normal, as it leaves me more control over watering.
-Fruits such as tomato, melons ect, taste better when they are not given too much water.
+Fruits such as tomato, melons ect, taste better when they are not given too much water as the time for harvest approaches.
 In fact, they taste the best when harvested during a slightly dry spell.
-Around a week and a half ago, our local dry spell broke and we have received more rain than needed.
+Around late August, our local dry spell broke and we have received more rain than needed.
 My precious, an Orangeglo watermelon, was picked last night.
 My first one ever.
 Bland.
 Waterlogged.
 Engage pouty face.
+Perhaps this year?

-What may next year hold?
-Make sure to check the maps every so often as the predictions are recalculated twice a month.
+Make sure to check the maps every so often as the predictions are recalculated once or twice twice a month.
 See link to maps below.

 Will I be happy?